Participants

 Are human challenge trials safe?

-Human challenge trials in Australia adhere to a high level of ethical and regulatory requirements.
+Human challenge trials in Australia adhere to a high level of stringent ethical and regulatory requirements.
+The rights and safety of all participants are always of paramount importance and robust ethical frameworks are in place to guide researchers.

 All trials are approved by an experienced, independent Human Research Ethics Committee registered with Australia’s National Health and Medical Research Council.
 Australia has strict requirements for clinical trials and we follow all guidelines and regulatory requirements including those set out by the principles of Good Clinical Practice, the Therapeutic Goods Administration and Medicines Australia.